Demographics of California: Religion

 With more than 1,232,000 Jews as of 2015, California has the highest number of Jews of any state except New York.
 Many Jews live in the West Los Angeles and (esp. west) San Fernando Valley regions of Los Angeles.
-At the present time, one of California's senators, Dianne Feinstein, is Jewish.
 Historic synagogues include Beth Jacob Congregation (Beverly Hills, California), Congregation B'nai Israel (Sacramento, California), and Temple Israel (Stockton, California).
 Chabad, The Rohr Jewish Learning Institute, and Aish HaTorah are active in California.

 California also has the largest Muslim community in the United States, an estimated one percent of the population, mostly residing in Southern California.
 Approximately 100,000 Muslims reside in San Diego.

 California has more members of The Church of Jesus Christ of Latter-day Saints and Temples than any state except Utah.
 Latter-day Saints (Mormons) have played important roles in the settlement of California throughout the state's history.
 For example, a group of a few hundred Latter-day Saint converts from the Northeastern United States and Europe arrived at what would become San Francisco in the 1840s aboard the ship Brooklyn, more than doubling the population of the small town.
 A group of Latter-day Saints also established the city of San Bernardino in Southern California in 1851.
 According to the LDS Church 2014 statistics, 780,200 Latter-day Saints reside in the state of California, attending almost 1400 congregations statewide.

 The Seventh-day Adventist Church is headquartered in Loma Linda in San Bernardino county 60 miles east of Los Angeles, where the church members form the majority of the town's population.
 The SDA church there has a university, a free hospital and a TV station (3ABN or the 3 Angels Broadcasting Network).
 The town is known for a large number of centenarians.

 A Pew Research Center survey revealed, however, that California is less religious than the rest of the United States: 62% of Californians say they are "absolutely certain" of the belief "in God or a universal spirit", while in the nation 71% say so.
-The survey also revealed that 48% of Californians say religion is "very important", while the figure for the U.S. in general is 56%.
+The survey also revealed that 48% of Californians say religion is "very important", while the figure for the US in general is 56%.

 According to Pew Forum there are less than 1% Wiccans and other pagans in state with Central Valley Wicca and Reclaiming Wicca as key.